Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists or hikers.

 - With a fiber blend of 60% Superwash “No Itch” Wool and 40% Nylon, these socks will keep you well insulated and comfortable whilst hiking or running.

-- Made according to the Canadian troop specifications, covering the entire calf without constricting your legs.
+- It is made according to the Canadian troop specifications, covering the entire calf without constricting your legs.

 - These socks are great at wicking moisture away naturally, letting your feet breathe and keeping them dry.